babalugats76/quizdini-teach-deprecated/README.md

 ## To-Do List

 * Create rough drawing of a MatchGameCreator
-* Mock up of MatchGameCreator
+* Mock up of MatchGameCreator using Formik
+  * Complete following along with the video
+  * Examine this (codepen)[https://codesandbox.io/s/qJR4ykJk] to see how to create custom input controls, etc.

 ## React Router